kgrid-objects/fda-label-collection/README.md

 Using Knowledge Grid technology - specifically the Knowledge Grid Activator API Gateway Tool - it is possible to use the Knowledge Object in this repo and deploy the Remdesivir Prescribing Information API any suitable server.

-To do this, it help a lot to have experience with system administration and API deployment.
+To do this, it will help if have prior experience with system administration and API deployment.
+We can only provide high-level instructions here.
+The instructions use the remdesivir Knowledge Object (KO) provided here.

 The general steps to follow are:

-1. Download the KGrid Activator
+1. Download the KGrid Activator from
+2. Learn how to configure and use the KGrid Activator at
-2. Download the Remdesivir KO
+3. Download the Remdesivir KO ZIP flie from this repo
-3. Activate the Remdesivir KO using the Activator
+4. Unzip and activate the Remdesivir KO on your server using the Activator
-4. Engage the API wherever you have deployed it
+5. Engage the resulting Remdesivir Prescribing Information API wherever you have deployed it

 ---